Women face unique financial challenges in retirement that men do not.

 –Cindy Hounsell, President, Women’s Institute for a Secure Retirement

 Pension income is a thing of the past, and Americans, for the most part, are not great at saving.
 Which means the generation of women approaching their sixties and seventies are counting on Social Security to be their primary source of retirement income.

 Experts tell us that healthcare costs will be the biggest expense in retirement.
-Since women already face unique financial challenges in retirement, I’m extremely passionate about helping you secure the best healthcare coverage possible, such as a Medicare Supplement plan, Part D drug plan, Long Term Care insurance and, depending on your family health history, Critical Illness coverage.
+Since women already face unique financial challenges in retirement, it’s crucial that you secure the best healthcare coverage possible, such as a Medicare Supplement plan, Part D drug plan, Long Term Care insurance and, depending on your family health history, Critical Illness coverage.

 Eighty to 90% of all women will be solely responsible for their finances at some point in their lives.

 If we women want to live a life worth living well into retirement, we need to go after everything God meant for us to have.
 That includes financial prosperity.